Ruixin-LI/6400_project/README.md

 Next start the network, with:
 docker compose up -d

+To interact with database, start a shell in DB container and run: psql -h localhost -p 5432 -U webadmin -d webport

+Check all database with: \l
+Select a database with: \c [database_name]
+See all tables in the database with: \dt

 The network should contain: a webserver, two mongoDB server, several clients

-For reuse purpose, change the client id and secret in ./pages/api/auth/[...nextauth].js, also chose another secret